techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=231
 (202)
 Which of the following may not be synchronized?
 (Choose one.)

-a.
-Blocks within methods
+A. Blocks within methods

-b.
-Static methods
+B. Static methods

-c.
-Blocks within static methods
+C. Blocks within static methods

-d.
-Classes
+D. Classes

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX CHOICES:
 Yes